 The short answer is YES.

-Mifegymiso can be prescribed by physicians and many pharmacies stock it.
-In principle, everyone who wants to access medical abortion care to terminate a pregnancy and who has access to a doctor should be able to obtain a prescription for Mifegymiso.
+Mifegymiso can be prescribed by physicians and, in some provinces where professional colleges have issued practice guidelines, other health care providers such as nurse practitioners.
+Pharmacists can dispense it and many pharmacies stock it.
+In principle, everyone who wants to access medical abortion care to terminate a pregnancy and who has access to a health care provider who has the ability to prescribe medication should be able to obtain a prescription for Mifegymiso.
 That said, the reality is that access is still compromised; how easy it is to get Mifegymiso depends on where you are.

-The training, which is no longer mandatory (Health Canada lifted the requirement in May of 2017) is offered through the Society of Obstetricians and Gynaecologists of Canada (SOGC).
+The training, which is no longer mandatory (Health Canada lifted that specific requirement in May of 2017 and then, all but one of the rest of the original stringent restrictions on November 2017) is (still) offered through the Society of Obstetricians and Gynaecologists of Canada (SOGC).
 Action Canada for Sexual Health and Rights continues to encourage health care practitioners to take the SOGC training to get better acquainted with medical abortion service provision and for prescribers and pharmacists to list themselves on directories connecting providers, dispensers and the public.
 We also encourage prescribers and dispensers to join a community of practice to receive the support of other health care providers who offer medical abortion or stock Mifegymiso in their region.
+Check out CAPS to connect with medical abortion experts and fellow prescribers for support.

 Mifegymiso finally hit the shelves in January 2017 and while that was a positive step forward, many unnecessary barriers still make it difficult for the public to access the medical abortion drug.
 For one, the price tag for Mifegymiso hovers between $300 and $450.
 For many individuals who must pay out of pocket, this continues to put it out of reach.

 Action Canada has therefore been calling on all provincial and territorial governments, as well as the Federal government, to promptly ensure that the cost of medication abortion is covered under public health care.
-So far, New Brunswick, Alberta, Ontario, Quebec and Nova Scotia have responded to the call.
-New Brunswick, Ontario and Alberta residents can now access Mifegymiso free of charge.
-This will also be the case in Quebec and Nova Scotia later this fall.
-Two federal programs have also followed suit, adding Mifegymiso to their formularies.
+So far, British Columbia, New Brunswick, Alberta, Ontario, Quebec and Nova Scotia have responded to the call.
+The residents of the provinces that have gone ahead with a universal cost coverage program can now access Mifegymiso free of charge by showing their valid health card or, in Alberta, a proof of address.
+Four federal programs have also added Mifegymiso to their list of benefits which is a start in terms of making sure federal patients can also access medical abortion care.

+Of course, cost coverage for Mifegymiso matters but it is not the only thing standing in the way of people being able to access it.
 There are many other barriers that stand in the way of making Mifegymiso available for everyone in Canada, even where cost coverage is promised or in place.
+Check out our Take Action Section to see what needs to be done to ensure access to all people.